University of Pennsylvania senior societies: Mortar Board

 Penn's Mortar Board is a chapter of the national Mortar Board honor society.
 It was the first and only senior society open to women until 1971 when Sphinx and Friars became co-ed.
 (Note: Mortar Board was a "national honorary organization for women students.
 The Penn chapter [had] nine members chosen each Hey Day by the graduating seniors in the well-known Tapping Service.
-These students represented nearly all activities open to women at Penn such as work on the Dolphin yearbook, the Pennsylvania News, class offices, and various dramatic organizations.")
+These students represented nearly all activities open to women at Penn, such as work on the Dolphin yearbook, the Pennsylvania News, class offices, and various dramatic organizations.")
 Mortar Board recognizes juniors and seniors for their achievement.

 Philomathean Society

 Penn's oldest society, The Philomathean Society, was founded in 1813 and is one of the United States' oldest collegiate literary societies.
 It continues to host lectures and intellectual events open to the public.

 Sphinx Senior Society

-The Sphinx Senior Society, founded in 1900 and is one of the most well-known honor societies at Penn.
+The Sphinx Senior Society, founded in 1900 is the less exclusive of the two oldest senior societies (with the other being Friars Senior Society) at the University of Pennsylvania.
 (Note: The university's oldest digitized alumni catalog, as well as membership books in the University Archives, has shown the first graduating class of Sphinx Senior Society and of Friars Senior Society to be 1900 and 1901 respectively.
 The first mention of a senior society at the university can also be found in the 1900 edition of The Record, the yearbook of the College.
 Though not mentioning Sphinx directly, the members notated as a senior society members were the members of the founding class of Sphinx.
 Due to previously lost records and the past competitive nature between the groups, the title of second oldest senior society at the university has been debated by members from both organizations and has even led to inaccurate references.)
 It recognizes the top seniors who have made significant contributions to the university as leaders of the campus.
 Continuing in this tradition, the society has come to represent all facets of university life and has reflected the changing face of Penn's student body.
 Members today include leaders in student government, performing arts, media, service groups, cultural organizations, Greek life, athletics, and other realms of student affairs.
 Sphinx was the first senior society at Penn to admit African-Americans, doing so in 1952.
 In February 1971, it was the first senior society at Penn to become co-ed.